HOLMS-lib/HOLMS/README.md

 ### STEP 3: Proving the truth lemma
-In this step we prove that, given a standard model and $S \not \vdash p$, the _desiderandum_ in the proof sketch holds, and indeed something stronger holds. <br>
+In this step we prove that, given a standard model and $S \not \vdash p$, the _desiderandum_ in the proof sketch holds, and indeed something stronger holds:
-_For every subformula q of p_ we can reduce the notion of forcing `holds (W,R) V q w` to that of a set-theoretic (list-theoretic) membership `MEM q w`.
+_For every subformula q of p_ we can reduce the notion of `holds (W,R) V q w` to the list-theoretic one of membership `MEM q w`.

-Observe that we prove this foundamental lemma in a fully parametric way and, moreover, the proof of completness does not need to specify this lemma for our normal system in analysis.
+Observe that we prove this foundamental lemma in a fully parametric way and, moreover, the proof of completness does not need to specify this lemma for the normal system in analysis.

 #### Parametric truth lemma in `gen_completeness.ml` (parameters P, S)
 ```